 European Oncology Nursing Society – Strategic Plan, 2018 to 2023

 The EONS Strategy 2018 to 2023 was developed by the EONS Board and members in workshops and meetings that took place from February to May 2018.
 The strategic content and goals have been developed in response to the findings of the ongoing research project Recognising European Cancer Nursing (RECaN), current European healthcare challenges and the extensive knowledge and experience of EONS’ cancer nurses who attended the strategic planning meeting.

 EONS has members in 31 countries across Europe.
 When the terms Europe or ‘European continent’ are used, this refers to the 53 countries in WHO Europe2.
-The European Union (EU) refers to the smaller block of 28 nation states.
+The European Union (EU) refers to the smaller block of 27 Member States.

 EONS’ mission, vision and values

 EONS is an umbrella organisation providing leadership in all areas of cancer nursing, research, practice, continuing education, communications and advocacy for better recognition of cancer nursing across Europe.
 Our mission is to ensure that all people affected by cancer benefit from the care of highly educated, well-informed and competent cancer nurses.

 Our vision is that cancer nursing will be recognised by the cancer community, national and European level policy makers, as a profession with specialised training and qualifications available across the continent.
 Working conditions for cancer nurses will be optimal, providing a commensurate financial income as well as protecting and promoting individual well-being.
 We anticipate that this will produce a relatable improvement in the health and clinical outcomes for people affected by cancer.
 Finally, we envisage that all our members will become confident and empowered cancer nurses operating as leaders in research, practice and education within multi-professional teams.